goldenage-et/ahmadin-jabal-web/README.md

 **Ustaz Ahmedin Jebel** (አሕመዲን ጀበል) - Preacher · Historian · Community Advocate

-ahmadin is a comprehensive digital platform built with Next.js, NestJS, and TypeScript, serving as both a portfolio website for Ustaz Ahmedin Jebel and a platform for books, articles, and publications.
+ahmadin is a comprehensive digital platform built with Next.js, NestJS, and TypeScript, serving as both a portfolio website for Ustaz Ahmedin Jebel and a platform for books, blogs, and publications.
 The platform promotes faith, heritage, and justice for Ethiopian Muslims while providing modern, scalable architecture for content management and digital commerce.

 ## 👤 About Ustaz Ahmedin Jebel